Freely-Given-org/ESFM/ESFMspec.md

 ## Discarded ideas

-The OSHB ID includes a base-52 portion -- the final three characters can be a digit or an UPPERCASE or lowercase letter, so 10+26+26 = 52 options.
+The 5-character OSHB ID includes a base-62 portion --
+the final three characters can be a digit or an UPPERCASE or lowercase letter, so 10+26+26 = 62 options.
-On the other hand, standard line numbers are only base-10, so more digits are required to express numbers up to a million.
+On the other hand, standard line numbers are only base-10, so six digits are required to express numbers up to a million (OSHB morphemes).

 We considered using more characters to encode the line number.
 But this would require more processing if we just used alphanumeric characters,